Rate Limiting: Token Bucket, Sliding Window, and Distributed Systems

 return {allowed, tokens}

-This Lua script executes atomically in Redis, preventing race conditions.
-The expiry ensures the key does not persist after the client stops making requests.
+This Lua script runs atomically in Redis, so race conditions disappear.
+The expiry stops the key from hanging around after the client stops making requests.

 Redis-Based Sliding Window